Doni Sagali

-The film was released in 1998 and met with critical appraisals.
-The film went to win Karnataka State Awards in 3 categories : Best Third film, best actress for Soundarya and best cinematographer for D. V. Rajaram.
+The film was released in 1998 and met with critical acclaim.
+The film went on to win Karnataka State Awards in 3 categories : Best Third film, best actress for Soundarya and best cinematographer for D. V. Rajaram.
 The film's soundtrack and score were composed by V. Manohar who also wrote the songs.
 The film was dubbed in Telugu as Mahila.